MauGaP/visualTesting/README.md

 # visualTesting

-This is a project I started to explore some concepts about Visual Testing
+This is a project I started to explore some concepts about Visual Testing.

 It uses
-Shutterbug to capture the screenshots
+- Shutterbug to capture the screenshots.
-Selenium for everything related to element navigations
+- Selenium for everything related to UI interaction.

-And in the future I would integrate a library to create images wiith the result of two different images.
+In the future I would integrate a library to validate the difference between two different images as a merge of them.

+#DriverLocation
+place chromedriver (https://chromedriver.chromium.org/downloads) in folder:
+- src/test/resources/driver

-# To execute it
+# To execute
 - mvn clean verify